Dallas Buyers Club: Plot

 Woodroof starts selling the drugs in Dallas on the street, at gay nightclubs, and discotheque bars.
 He reluctantly partners with Rayon since she can bring in more customers.
 The pair establishes the Dallas Buyers Club, charging $400 per month for membership and giving away the drugs to members to circumvent the laws that made it illegal to sell the drugs.
 The club is extremely popular, and Woodroof gradually begins to respect Rayon as a friend.
-When Woodroof is hospitalized for a heart attack caused by an overdose of recently acquired interferon from Japan, Dr. Sevard learns of the club and its alternative drugs and is angry that the buyers club is interfering with his trial.
+When Woodroof is hospitalized for a heart attack caused by an overdose of recently acquired interferon from Japan, Dr. Sevard learns of the club and its alternative drugs and is angry that the buyers' club is interfering with his trial.
 The FDA confiscates the interferon and threatens to have Woodroof arrested.
-Dr. Saks agrees that there are benefits to clubs for HIV drugs but feels powerless to change anything.
+Dr. Saks agrees that there are benefits to clubs for HIV drugs, but feels powerless to change anything.
 The process the FDA uses to research, test, and approve drugs is considered flawed and part of the problem for people suffering from AIDS.
-At that time, the United States and the FDA were particularly conservative by international standards in testing and approving anti-AIDS drugs.
-They were hostile to imported drugs to the point they were made contraband.
+At that time, the USA and the FDA were particularly conservative by international standards in testing and approving anti-AIDS drugs.
+They were hostile to imported drugs to the point that they were made contraband.
 Dr. Saks and Woodroof begin a friendship.

-The FDA gets a warrant to raid the Buyers Club but can do nothing but fine Woodroof.
+The FDA gets a warrant to raid the Buyers Club, but can do nothing but fine Woodroof.
 The FDA changes its regulations in 1987, making any unapproved drug illegal.
 With the club strapped for cash, Rayon begs her father for money and tells Woodroof that she has sold her life insurance policy to raise money.
 Woodroof travels to Mexico to get more peptide T. Upon his return, he finds that Rayon has died in the hospital and is extremely upset by her death.
-Dr. Saks is asked to resign when the hospital discovers she has been sending patients to the buyers club, but she refuses and insists they will have to fire her instead.
+Dr. Saks is asked to resign when the hospital discovers she has been sending patients to the buyers club, but she refuses, insisting they will have to fire her instead.

 After Rayon's death, Woodroof begins to show more compassion toward LGBT members of the club, and making money becomes less of a concern; his priority becomes providing the drugs as peptide T gets increasingly challenging to acquire.
 Woodroof files a lawsuit against the FDA in late 1987, seeking the legal right to take the protein, which has been confirmed as nontoxic but is still not FDA-approved.
-The judge is sympathetic toward him and admonishes the FDA but lacks the power to do anything.
+The judge is sympathetic toward him and admonishes the FDA, but lacks the power to do anything.
 The FDA later allows Woodroof to take peptide T for personal use.
-He dies of AIDS in 1992, seven years later than his doctors initially had predicted.
+He dies of AIDS in 1992, seven years later than his doctors had initially predicted.